BLOG

 Semantic search

-Semantic search involves a type of search that is often seen in search engines.
+The semantic search involves a type of search often seen in search engines.
 It retrieves content after comprehending the intent and meaning of the user’s search query.
-Semantic search is much more advanced than the traditional text and keyword match search.
+Semantic search is much more advanced than traditional text and keyword match searches.
 Traditional keyword search does not consider lexical variants or conceptual matches to the user’s search phrase.
-If the precise wording used in the query cannot be found in the overall content, incorrect results would be provided to the user.
+If the precise wording used in the query cannot be found in the overall content, incorrect results will be provided to the user.
+This type of search is based on two concepts:

 Use-cases of Semantic Similarity Search: